 Marie is the only white Pekingese she has ever seen that isn’t Albino.
-When Marie was born she had a double page spread in the London Reform Pekingese Club newsletter, a tiny pale seal-pup-thing cupped in Cath’s hands.
-She was described as The Future.
-Cath remembers getting the pictures back and being shocked at how ancient her hands looked in comparison to Marie, how ungodly and unpure were her dirty fingernails.
+When Marie is born she has a double-page spread in the London Reform Pekingese Club newsletter, a tiny pale seal-pup-thing cupped in her hands.
+She is described as The Future.
+When she gets the pictures back, she is shocked at how ancient her hands look in comparison to Marie’s body, how ungodly and unpure are her dirty fingernails.

-She has been assigned a small pink box in the centre of the arena.
+She has been assigned a large pink box in the centre of the arena.
 The boxes are lined up in a grid formation, each one given to a dog and their handler.
 When she arrived, a young woman gave her a pink ticket and sent her here.
-The larger dogs sit within the box, so that it acts like a den or cave, keeping them calm.
-She has a small fold-out table for Marie to sit on, one of her husband’s jumpers draped over the top, and she sits in the box herself.
-It keeps her calm, she admits.
+The dogs are supposed to sit inside the box, so that it acts like a den or cave, keeping them calm.
+She has a small fold-out table for Marie to sit on, one of her husband’s jumpers draped over the top, and she joins Marie in the box herself.
+Sitting there keeps her calm more than it does Marie, she admits.

-A man stops near their box.
-He stands unnaturally, fiddling with his phone.
+A man stops near their box while she is standing and grooming Marie.
+He moves unnaturally, fiddling with his phone.
 She sees him tilt his body in a way that suggests he’s taking a picture of Marie.

 Is this Maura?

-The man licks his lips and leaves a thin layer of saliva.
+The man licks his lips, leaving a thin layer of saliva.